The Rundown of EMT Certification in Maine:

 The NREMT practical exams are held by the state-approved training programs.

 Step 3: Background Check

-The candidate must undergo a criminal background check if he/she has been residing in Maine since 3 years.
+The candidate must undergo a criminal background check if he/she has been residing in Maine for 3 years.
 Also, the candidate is required to make a payment of $21 for the background check, either through a credit card, check or money order, to be paid to the Treasurer of the state.

-Important Note: The candidate is not required to pay the fee for background check if he/she has applied for EMD or I/C license, or if the candidate possesses a current EMS state license, which has not been expired for more than 90 days.
+Important Note: The candidate is not required to pay the fee for a background check if he/she has applied for EMD or I/C license, or if the candidate possesses a current EMS state license, which has not been expired for more than 90 days.

 If the candidate is not a resident of Maine since last 3 years, but he/she has taken the EMT training from Maine, then the criminal background check issued by the state criminal records of that state where the candidate has been residing, should be submitted.

 Step 4: License Application

 Finally, fill the form – “Application for Testing and a New Maine EMS License’, and attach the following documents with it: